-(c) Producing the Electronically Stored Information .
-Unless otherwise stipulated or ordered by the court, if a request does The Discovery Subcommittee not specify a form for producing electronically stored recommends revising TRCP 196.4(c) based on FRCP information, a party must produce it in a form or forms in which 34(b)(2).
-This was not it is ordinarily maintained or in a reasonably usable form or specifically discussed at SCAC forms; and a party need not produce the same electronically meeting.

-stored information in more than one form.
+(c) Producing the Electronically Stored Information.
+Unless otherwise stipulated or ordered by the court, if a request does not specify a form for producing electronically stored information, a party must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or forms; and a party need not produce the same electronically stored information in more than one form.